 How hopeful should we be?
 The answer is, as economists love to say, “It depends.”

 How words will become actions in such a complex policy setting depends mainly on the motives of these two super-economies.
-Before we romanticize the new hookup, though, let’s recall a tart old Chinese saying: “Same bed, different dreams.”
+Before we romanticize the new hookup, though, let’s recall a tart old Chinese saying about marriage: “Same bed, different dreams.”

 Obama and Xi came to their partnership from very different perspectives.
 Despite occasional spells of strategic silence, Obama has made his climate intentions pretty clear over two terms in office: move the U.S. economy toward a lower carbon pathway, promoting innovation to compensate for adjustment costs.
 In our democratic system, the checks and balances of political opposition and private-sector advocacy have complicated Obama’s progress.
 In China, two generations of leadership have single-mindedly promoted carbon-intensive economic growth, without much in the way of checks and balances thanks to a political monopoly.